-In both leadership and team building, one of the keys to success is to understand how each individual is naturally predisposed to solve problems.
-Exhaustion and poor performance often happen when we force ourselves to work against our nature.
 The Kolbe A™ Index, developed by Kathy Kolbe, measures people’s innate problem-solving patterns, providing a 1-10 score on 4 different Action Modes®.
-These insights can help leaders figure out their core leadership skills and how to make the most of them.
-In team building, knowing how each member approaches challenges helps assign roles to team members and enhances the team’s ability to work collaboratively and be as productive as possible.
+This information can help leaders figure out their core leadership strengths and how to make the most of them.
+It also provides insights on how to assign roles within a team to enhance productivity and the ability to work collaboratively.

-The Quick Start (QS) score tells us how much change and risk leaders and team members need when they are striving.
+The Quick Start score tells us how much change and risk leaders and team members need when solving problems.

 Quick Start “Innovators” In Action

 - Jerome is a Managing Director of a successful accounting firm.
-He has a score of 9 in Quick Start, which confirms the innate speed and sense of urgency with which he operates.
+He has a 9 in Quick Start, which drives the innate speed and sense of urgency with which he operates.
 As a leadership skill, this makes him the firm’s visionary: he sees what is possible for the firm, long before the other partners do; a talent he has used to help the firm grow significantly.
-However, Jerome often gets push back from others who are not ready for the new ideas that Jerome is excited to embrace.
-He has come to trust his visionary talent and that has allowed the firm to grow significantly.
-At the same time, when working with his team, Jerome needs to be patient and create innovative approaches to allow others to accept his ideas.
+However, Jerome often gets push back from others who are not ready for new ideas.
+For this reason, when working with his team, Jerome needs to be patient and find approaches to allow others to accept his ideas.

-- For Aaron, a consultant, his 7 in Quick Start means that he is drawn to solve his clients’ problems before they finish describing their situation.
+- For Aaron, a consultant, a 7 in Quick Start means that he is drawn to solve his clients’ problems before they finish describing their situation.
 The Kolbe Assessment showed him he has to take a breather and listen to all the clients have to say, or else he might rush into solving the wrong problem.
-This ability to be self-aware and manage himself has produced huge payoffs in his professional and personal life.
+The awareness gained through knowing his Kolbe score has produced huge payoffs in his professional and personal life.

 Quick Start “Modifiers” In Action

-- Albert, a Director of Database Management at a large university, says his 4 in Quick Start is one of his best assets.
+- For Albert, a Director of Database Management at a large university, his 4 in Quick Start is one of his best assets.
 When solving a problem, his inclination is not to spring immediately into action.
 Rather, he slows down problem solving to consider his approach before acting.
 This helps him make a decision that will hold for the long term, an important need in his field.
-The only downside is that others might be concerned that he doesn’t have a sense of urgency, so he has to be mindful of that when collaborating in a team and let others know he is considering the next steps.
+The only downside is that others might be concerned that he doesn’t have a sense of urgency, so he must be mindful of that when collaborating in a team and let others know he is considering the next steps.

 Quick Start “Stabilizers” In Action

 - Michelle, a 3 in Quick Start, is the Vice President at a large utility company and is in charge of the control center.
 She naturally questions if suggested changes are necessary.
 Her primary goal is to ensure the operation runs without any chaos or disruptions.
-Michelle has a constant eye on the weather report to be prepared for what could cause disruptions to service.

-- Jerry is a senior leader in an IT firm and his Kolbe Quick Start score is 2.
+- Jerry is a senior leader in an IT firm with a Kolbe Quick Start score of 2.
 This gives him the innate ability to bring a sense of calm to the team and make sure things do not get out of hand.
-Jerry recognizes that when new ideas are suggested, his natural inclination is to say NO. To collaborate well with people who are more inclined to innovate, he has trained himself to respond that he will get back to them the next day, knowing that the extra time with allow him to entertain the new idea.
+Jerry recognizes that when new ideas are suggested, his natural inclination is to say NO. To collaborate well with people who are more predisposed to innovate, he has trained himself to respond that he will get back to them the next day, knowing that the extra time with allow him to entertain the new idea.